50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 iii) Emotional Signs

-• A lot of comparison with others on the Internet.
+• Always comparing with others on the Internet.

 • Change of mood following social media use.